PlaidCloud/plaidcloud-docs/content/en/docs/connectors/data-connections.md

 tokens is used for these interactions.
 This uses the standard oAuth connection specified above.

+## Salesforce Related

+Salesforce utilizes standard RESTful requests to perform all operations.
+A REST connection using OAuth2 tokens is used for these interactions.
+This uses the Salesforce specific connection type.

 ## Workday Related

 Workday utilizes standard RESTful requests to perform all operations.
 A REST connection using OAuth2